-Holyrood Abbey’s name refers to “Holy Cross” as “rood” is an Old English word for “cross” – referring to the one Jesus was crucified upon.
+Holyrood Abbey’s name refers to “Holy Cross” as “rood” is an Old English word for “cross”.
+It refers to the one Jesus was crucified upon.

-Founded in 1128 by King David I of Scotland, the abbey was the home to the Canons Regular, and used as a parish church until the tumultuous 17th century (Glorious Revolution).
+Founded in 1128 by King David I of Scotland, the abbey was the home to the Canons Regular.
+It was used as a parish church until the tumultuous 17th century (Glorious Revolution).
 Into the 18th and 19th centuries it slowly deteriorated despite talks of restoration.

-Located by Holyrood Palace, this impressive abbey was the scene of many royal coronations (James II, Margaret Tudor, Mary of Guise, Anne of Denmark and Charles.
-It was also the scene of many weddings, as well as burials (many of which were destroyed after the Glorious Revolution in 1688 destroyed many of the burials found on the site.
+Located by Holyrood Palace, this impressive abbey was the scene of many royal coronations including James II, Margaret Tudor, Mary of Guise, Anne of Denmark and Charles.
+It was also the scene of many weddings, as well as burials.
+The Glorious Revolution in 1688 destroyed many of the burials found on the site.

 During our visit in 2012, I took this photo of the nave, wanting to capture the impressive window against a blue sky.
 I was wondering what the stained glass may have looked like as the morning sun would have filtered through it.

-Access to the ruins is offered via a tour of Holyrood Palace, which is an impressive building, full of history that should be on anybody’s bucket list when exploring Edinburgh.
+You can access the ruins via a tour of Holyrood Palace.
+The palace is an impressive building, full of history that should be on anybody’s bucket list when exploring Edinburgh.